ehsansdr/Docker_Tutorial/READme.md

  It is frequently used to force a container to reinitialize
  after experiencing problems or to apply changes to the configuration of a running container.
+ This command pauses and then resumes the execution of the container.
+ The processes inside the container are stopped and then restarted upon restarting, enabling any modifications to take effect.